2026 Affordable Homebuyer Guide (7 steps to buy a home you love)

 For example.

-This is the 2nd home I got a loan on.
+This is the 2nd home I bought in Seattle, Washington using a home loan.

 I lived downstairs and rented out the upstairs to help lower my monthly payment.